Beginning & Advanced Teachings

 The real truth is that they are my teacher.
 It’s been quite phenomenal.

-These days I teach mostly one-on-one classes and comprehensive modules where the application of the teaching is re-enforced on a personal level, this is where the most remarkable effects of yoga are witnessed.
+These days I teach mostly one-on-one classes and comprehensive modules in Houston, Texas where the application of the teaching is re-enforced on a personal level, this is where the most remarkable effects of yoga are witnessed.
 It is with passion and service that I share this knowledge.
 I give gratitude to my teachers, my students, and my extensive yoga library.